Full Agenda

 1:15 PM - 1:45 PM

-Administration Priorities and Opportunities for State-Federal Coordination
+Trump Administration Priorities and Opportunities for State-Federal Coordination

 Building energy efficiency, affordability, and resilience can play a critical role in U.S. economic leadership and security.
 This opening keynote will provide insights into the U.S. Department of Energy’s priorities and opportunities for state-federal coordination on building energy technologies.